 As in most countries, businesses in Australia can take various different forms.
 Here are the most common structures:¹

-- Sole trader: a sole trader is an individual, responsible for the whole thing.
+A sole trader is an individual, responsible for the whole thing.
 It’s most common to think of sole traders as individual freelancers, although sole traders can also employ people.

-- Company: a company is a standalone legal entity with a more complex business structure.
+A company is a standalone legal entity with a more complex business structure.
 Companies have limited liability: your personal assets aren’t considered part of the company unless you invest them in it.

-- Trust: trusts are not commercial operations, but rather operate for the benefit of others.
+Trusts are not commercial operations, but rather operate for the benefit of others.
 Charities often fall into this category.

 The type of business you operate will affect the process of opening an account.